signalogic/SigSRF_SDK/mediaTest_readme.md

 1) NB = Narrowband (8 kHz), WB = Wideband (16 kHz), SWB = Super Wideband (32 kHz)
 2) Comparison results are bit-exact if the cmp command gives no messages
 3) The demo will store .wav files in either 16-bit linear (PCM) format or 8-bit G711 (uLaw) format, depending on the command line specs.
 All generated .wav files can be played with Win Media or other player
 4) The demo stores EVS compressed bitstream files in ".cod" format, with a MIME header.
-This format is compatible with 3GPP reference tools, for example you can take a mediaTest generated .cod file and feed it to the 3GPP decoder, and vice versa you can take a 3GPP decoder generated .cod file and feed it to the mediaTest command line
+This format is compatible with 3GPP reference tools, for example you can take a mediaTest generated .cod file and feed it to the 3GPP decoder, and vice versa you can take a 3GPP encoder generated .cod file and feed it to the mediaTest command line
 5) session config files (specified by the -C cmd line option), contain codec, sampling rate, bitrate, DTX, ptime, and other options.
 They may be edited
 6) Transcoding in frame mode tests is not supported yet, will be added soon